Thick and creamy with aromatic roasted garlic and the earthiness of thyme, this garlic mushroom soup is hearty and warming and a fall classic.

 garlic mushroom soup

 This really is my default soup at this time of year.
 Whenever I see mushrooms in the shops I snap them up with this rich and creamy mushroom soup recipe dancing in my mind.

 While I love using mushrooms in risotto, in an omelette or just on toast.
 My favourite way to serve mushrooms is in a good hearty filling garlic mushroom soup.

-Add to that this is a super quick and easy soup to make.
+Add to that this is a super quick and easy mushroom soup recipe.
 It’s ready in 30 minutes, now that’s really good fast food in my book!

 I’m using fresh thyme from my garden for my mushroom soup recipe.
 Thyme is such a wonderfully useful herb.

 I find myself adding it to so many recipes, especially during the winter months.
 The flavour of thyme lifts almost anything and gives these mushrooms a real kick in the right direction with a boost of freshness and depth too.